How to Eliminate False Temperature Alarms in Freezer Monitoring

 Nearly every freezer has a defrost cycle, and every freezer needs to be accessed and stocked.
 Between defrosting and restocking, poorly implemented alarms will trigger regularly - even when there are no problems whatsoever.

 Most ControlByWeb devices have a user programmable time delay.
 Instead of sending an alarm immediately, the device starts a timer.
-If the temperature hasn’t recovered by the end of the time delay, the alarm will be sent.
+If the temperature hasn't recovered by the end of the time delay, the alarm will be sent.
+This means you won't be bombarded with temperature change notifications and will only be alerted when a serious problem occurs.

 A thermal mass is usually a bottle that holds the temperature sensor, surrounded by either glycol or glass beads.
 It has a major disadvantage: it's the slowest way to get an alarm.
 Its job is to change temperature slowly the way that food or liquids would.
 Therefore, it's great for simulating food temperature for the purposes of record keeping.